-At June 30, 2020, financial instruments owned in the amount of \$234.0 million were pledged as collateral for our repurchase agreements.
+At June 30, 2021, financial instruments owned in the amount of \$430.0 million were pledged as collateral for our repurchase agreements and short-term borrowings.
 Our financial instruments owned are presented on a trade-date basis in the consolidated statement of financial condition.